ajoychoudhury715-gif/T/DEPLOYMENT.md

 ## 🔧 Environment Variables

 The app automatically detects storage method:
-1. Checks for Supabase secrets first (recommended)
+1. Checks for Supabase secrets (recommended for cloud)
-2. Falls back to Google Sheets if configured
-3. Uses local Excel as last resort
+2. Uses local Excel as fallback for development

 ---